nanos/fedialgo_demo_app_foryoufeed/README.md

     <img src="doc/toot_score_modal.png" alt="An example of the way a toot is weighted." width="600">
 </p>

-### Tooting And Replying
+### Tooting And Favoriting
-Currently you can retoot and favorite other people's toots through the web interface.
+Currently you can retoot and favorite other people's toots through the app's web interface.
+For replies you'll have to click through to the standard Mastodon web app.

 ### Shutdown
 `Ctrl-C` in the terminal window you launched the `node.js` server in (with `npm run start`) will kill the app.